Do we need | a royal family?

 The British Crown Jewels

 The history of Britain’s monarchy and royal family is pretty special.
 It’s packed with plenty of drama and surprising plot-twists, but it’s also quite unique because (alongside Denmark) Britain has the oldest monarchy in Europe.
-The current queen, Elizabeth II, can actually trace her family roots all the way back to the ninth century: starting with her ancient ancestor, King Egbert of Wessex!
+The current King, Charles III, can actually trace his family roots all the way back to the ninth century: starting with his ancient ancestor, King Egbert of Wessex!

 So what do we mean by the term ‘monarchy’?
 A monarchy in the strongest sense of the term means a state governed by a single ruler (known as a king or queen).
 They have absolute power and they pass this power to their heirs.
 This is usually their children or closest blood relations.
 By ‘absolute power’, we mean that the monarch has the right to do anything they choose: including making decisions about people’s lives, demanding money from them whenever they like, deciding how the country should be run and even whether or not go to war with other countries.